Taking the Next Step

 - After a health and safety program review how are improvement plans made?

-- Are incidents tracked to identify trends in your organization?
+- Are health and safety activities such as incidents tracked to identify trends in your organization?

 - How does your organization measure the safety culture within facilities and departments?